Wargaming (company)

-Wargaming Group Limited or Wargaming.Net and Wargaming.LTD is a Belarusian video game company.
-The headquarters are currently in Nicosia, Cyprus.
+Wargaming Group Limited, also known as Wargaming.Net and Wargaming.LTD, is a Belarusian video game company headquartered in Nicosia, Cyprus.
 As of 2022, the company operates more than 15 offices and development studios worldwide.

-It was founded in 1998 and originally focused on turn-based strategy and real-time strategy games, until in 2009, Wargaming transitioned to developing free-to-play online action games.
-The company is best known for its military-themed team-based titles, including World of Tanks, World of Tanks Blitz, World of Tanks Modern Armor, World of Warplanes, World of Warships, World of Warships: Legends, and World of Warships Blitz.
+Founded in 1998, it focused on turn-based strategy and real-time strategy games until 2009, when Wargaming transitioned to developing free-to-play online action games.
+The company is best known for its military-themed team-based titles, including World of Tanks, World of Warplanes, and World of Warships.

 History

 Wargaming was founded by Victor Kislyi in Minsk on 2 August 1998, intending the company to be a developer of strategy video games.
 The company's first project was DBA Online—the digital version of a miniature tabletop rule set De Bellis Antiquitatis—launched in 2000.
-Wargaming started working on its first full-scale commercial project—the sci-fi turn-based strategy game Massive Assault, in March 2002.
-Over the course of five years, the company released five projects within the Massive Assault franchise.
+In March 2002, Wargaming started working on the sci-fi turn-based strategy game Massive Assault.
+Over the course of five years, the company released five installments of the Massive Assault franchise.

 2005 - 2009

 On 16 November 2007, Wargaming acquired the Minsk-based developer Arise.

 In December 2008, the company released its first real-time strategy Operation Bagration.

-On 16 April 2009, Wargaming started working on real-time strategy game Order of War, published by Square Enix on 18 September 2009.
+On 16 April 2009, Wargaming started working on the real-time strategy game Order of War, published by Square Enix on 18 September 2009.